-How to stop those yucky hard water stains from building up so quickly on your toilet, and keep your toilet cleaner longer.
+How to clean toilet jets to prevent yucky hard water stains from forming on your toilet and keep it cleaner for longer.

 *This post contains affiliate links.
 Full disclosure here.

 To start the flush cycle, water flows down the rim jets from the toilet tank into the bowl.
 It’s because the toilet jets are angled to create swirling water in a circular direction into the bowl.
 Flushing is more effective when done in a swirling motion.

 Your toilet may not flush completely when the rim jets become clogged with mineral deposits such as lime or calcium scale, or the water may take longer than usual to drain from the toilet tank to the bowl if the jets are clogged.
 It is possible that you have noticed a vertical flow of water from the rim holes rather than the usual diagonal flow.
 The siphon jet may be clogged.

 When calcium deposits accumulate in your toilet’s hollow rim, they can clog the jets, resulting in a slow-flushing toilet.
 Despite the constant flow of water, toilets aren’t the dirtiest part of your home, but when they stop flushing effectively, bacteria can grow.
 It is more likely that a toilet that is rarely used will have clogged jets caused by bacteria growth and a weak flush.
 You must clean the rim jets (siphon jet) regularly.

 It is imperative that you kill as much bacteria as possible for a clean toilet and clean toilet jets.
 There’s more lurking under the rim and in the toilet rim holes than what’s in the bowl.